RobinWesselmann/Udacity_DataScientist_Class/07_Project_Capstone_Arvato-Bertelsmann/README.md

 **Unsupervised Learning:**

 The general goal of this section is to find relevant customer cluster for the client, a mail-order company. </br>
 The chosen instrument to achieve this clustering is the K-Means Clustering algorithm.
 In order to avoid the curse of dimensionality a PCA is performed before the clustering step to reduce the number of features (around 350).
-The goal was to keep 80% of the information and the number of features could be reduced from 350 to 151 features.
+The goal was to keep 80% of the information and the number of features could be reduced from 350 to 127 features (incl. preprocessing steps).
 The K-Means algorithm has been performed on this reduced dataset in a range from k=3 to k=29 cluster-centroids and the optimal "k" has been chosen by using the elbow-method.
 The steps have been documented and the relevant topics explained along the analysis.